 The Government of India provides for a scheme of presumptive taxation scheme (hereinafter referred to as “the scheme”) for small taxpayers.
-Under this scheme, small businesses such as kirana stores are not required to maintain regular books of account or financial records as required under section 44AA of Income Tax Act, 1961 (hereinafter referred to as “the Act”).
+Under this scheme, small businesses such as Kirana stores are not required to maintain regular books of account or financial records as required under section 44AA of Income Tax Act, 1961 (hereinafter referred to as “the Act”).

 A person under this scheme can declare income at a prescribed rate.
-He would be exempted from maintaining of books of account as required under section 44AA and also from getting the accounts audited under section 44AB of the Act.
+He would be exempted from maintaining books of account as required under section 44AA and also from getting the accounts audited under section 44AB of the Act.

-Section 44AD deals with the special provision for computing profits and gains of business on presumptive basis.
+Section 44AD deals with the special provision for computing profits and gains of business on a presumptive basis.

 Eligibility Criteria to get Benefits under Section 44AD